Superconducting Dome in Ionic Liquid Gated Homoepitaxial Strontium Titanate Thin Films: Methods

 \section{Methods}

 A 60-nm thick, undoped, and electrically insulating SrTiO$_3$ thin film was grown on an undoped STO (001) substrate by hybrid molecular Beam Epitaxy (hMBE) involving a metal-organic precursor as a source of Ti.
 This technique allows for synthesis of very high quality thin films by tuning Sr and Ti within the ``growth window" with self-regulating stoichiometry.
 The overlap of the SrTiO$_3$ substrate and film peak in the x-ray diffraction scan in Figure \ref{growth_figure}A indicates a near perfect stoichiometry, as any Ti/Sr or oxygen non-stoichiometry expands the SrTiO$_3$ unit cell \cite{09_jalan_applphyslett}.
-The film surface is atomically smooth on an atomic force microscope (AFM) image in Figure~\ref{growth_figure}B.
+The film surface is atomically smooth on an atomic force microscope (AFM) image in Figure \ref{growth_figure}B.

 The lithographically defined Hall bar device shown in Figure \ref{growth_figure}C consists of metallic ohmic contact lines, a large U-shaped gate contact, and a patterned insulating SiO$_2$ layer.
-The latter defines the contour of the 2DEG channel that is formed by ionic liquid gating on exposed SrTiO$_3$ surfaces, while areas covered by SiO$_2$ remain electrically insulating (\ref{growth_figure}D).
+The latter defines the contour of the 2DEG channel that is formed by ionic liquid gating on exposed SrTiO$_3$ surfaces, while areas covered by SiO$_2$ remain electrically insulating (Fig. \ref{growth_figure}D).
+Hall bar channel section with different widths of 10, 20 and 40 $\mu$m were defined to confirm 2DEG homogeneity.
+As described in supplementary section S3, electron mobility and Hall density above $2 \times 10^{13}$ cm$^{-2}$ were observed to be uniform along the channel